proa-data/proa-tools-records/README.md

 Represents an object name (defaults to `$item`) of the items.
 Put it in a `tr` and then print its properties (in `td`s).

+### Data exporting

+It allows to get a Excel file from the currently-visible table data.
+It is optional and activated if `pt-export` attribute appears:

+#### `ptExport`

+Contains the spreadsheet filename.

 ### Ordering

-It needs the previous directives.
+It needs the previous (pagination) directives.

 #### `ptOrder`